MaxHalford/maxhalford.github.io/content/blog/sympy-doctests.md

 ```

 How do we know these doctests are correct?
 We could check with pen and paper.
-But that's not fully satisfying because we'd only be testing a limited range of possible inputs.
-Moreover, the above doctests don't really give any insights as to how the algorithm works, which is one of the selling points of doctests.
+But that's not fully satisfying because we'd only be testing a limited range of inputs.
+Moreover, the above doctests don't really give any insight as to how the algorithm works, which is one of the selling points of doctests.

 Let's write these unit tests with SymPy.
 The way it works is by defining symbols.
 I'll start with a $p$ symbol, which stands for the value which we want to differentiate.